rembound/Arena-Helper/README.md

 ![Arena Helper](http://i.imgur.com/olNe9D7.png)

 All cards are picked.
 The deck can be saved to Hearthstone Deck Tracker, without needing to use the Import function.
 The Arena Helper window can be closed.
+Make sure to check the deck for errors, because sometimes detection is not flawless.

 ![Arena Helper](http://i.imgur.com/AnPaN4L.png)